JamesTheGiblet/wheelie/README.md

 1. **Power on** and check all connections
 2. **Upload the code** using PlatformIO
 3. **Open serial monitor** to view comprehensive diagnostics

-4. **Test each system**:
+- **Test each system**:
   - System health monitoring displays memory and performance stats
   - Motors should move in diagnostic sequence with power management
   - LEDs should cycle through colors indicating system status
   - Buzzer should play startup melody with diagnostic tones
   - Sensors should report valid readings with health monitoring
   - Battery voltage should display current level and power mode
-   - OTA updates should be available over WiFi for remote programming
+  - OTA updates should be available over WiFi for remote programming (see [OTA Guide](docs/OTA_GUIDE.md))

 ### Step 9: Advanced Features Setup